 The Potter's School provides top-quality course content, feedback and evaluation that families can reflect in their transcripts and portfolios in a manner best suited to their educational requirements.
 For families seeking an external accredited transcript, we offer this option as well.
 For those who want to demonstrate that they have maintained top academic standards throughout high school, including U.S. or international students who are required to be enrolled in a school that provides a diploma and accredited transcript, TPS also offers a standard and an honors diploma.
 More information...
 Missed Classes and Recordings.

 Our classes are intended to be taken synchronously (live), and regular attendance in class sessions is expected for each course.
 Since the classes are interactive discussions, many teachers even assign a participation grade.
 Missing an occasional class is not a problem, but missing many classes makes it difficult for even a strong student to do well in the course.
-To increase flexibility for busy homeschooling families, recorded class sessions are often available for asynchronous viewing by students registered in that course.
+To increase flexibility for busy homeschooling families, recorded class sessions are available to students enrolled in that class for four weeks after a class session.
 These recorded sessions are not intended to replace regular attendance in the live class sessions.
-Playback of recordings may be limited to evenings, nighttime hours, and weekends, when fewer classes are in session.
-If for any reason a student plans to miss or ends up missing more than three live class sessions in a semester, the family must obtain concurrence (as part of registration, if possible) from the teacher and director for the student to continue in the course.
+If for any reason a student plans to miss or ends up missing more than three live class sessions in a fall or spring semester, the family must obtain concurrence (prior to enrollment, if the absence is planned that far in advance) from the teacher for the student to continue in the course.
+Because summer sessions move more quickly, a student may plan to miss only one summer class in a three-week period, and that must be coordinated prior to enrollment with the teacher.
 We will consider other exceptions with prior approval, particularly for overseas students with limited internet connections.
 More information...
 Cancelled Class.